sammereye/TarkovHandbook/README.md

 ## Installation

-**Option One (Simpler):**
+**Simplest Method:**
-Click this link, to download the latest version.
+Click this [link](https://github.com/sammereye/TarkovHandbook/releases/download/Latest/TarkovHandbook-latest.zip), to download the latest version.
 Once it is downloaded, extract the files to an easily accessible folder, such as a folder named TarkovHandbook on your Desktop.
 From there, open the `TarkovHandbook.exe` file and you are ready to go.

 **Other things to note:**
 - Change your game to **Borderless** in the Graphics settings so that the application can easily overlay the game.